 But until autonomous cars become standard, tech savvy drivers can indulge in electric vehicles that are already available.
 Not only are they cost-efficient, but they are also more environmentally friendly, and can reduce global carbon emissions by 0.8 gigatons a year, which is the equivalent to Germany’s emissions.
 Moreover, since many manufacturers have started to build electric motors, powered with clean, renewable energy, buyers now have a wider selection of car brands to choose from, depending on their budget.

 The automotive industry has seen many changes in the past decade and continues to evolve at a rapid pace.
-Technologies such as artificial intelligence, big data, 5G, and the internet of things are revolutionizing the driving experience, optimizing our roads, and bringing safety, comfort, and lower fuel emissions, while at the same time, getting us closer to the concept of smart city.
+Technologies such as artificial intelligence, augmented reality, virtual reality, and the internet of things are revolutionizing the driving experience, optimizing our roads, and bringing safety, comfort, and lower fuel emissions, while at the same time, getting us closer to the concept of smart city.

 With hundreds of successfully completed projects for clients ranging from Fortune 500 to Forbes 50, spanning on 3 continents and more than 10 countries, we can offer excellent software development opportunities for your business.
 Our services cover web and mobile applications, web design, big data solutions, database management systems, e-commerce solutions, cloud-enabled solutions, content management solutions, business intelligence and R&D.